Midas Online Data Base (ODB) Configuration

 Via Midas Webpage

-You can start a midas webpage by running mhttpd
+You can start a midas webpage by running mhttpd (or mhttpd6)

 $MIDASSYS/bin/mhttpd